No topic

 Step-by-step sign-up guide

-1. Visit the April International website.
-Select the type of cover (this guide focuses on long-term), the country of coverage and look at plans.
+1. Choose your cover.
+Visit the April International website.
+Select the type of cover, the country of coverage and personal limits.

 2. Get your personalised quote.
-It’s important you put accurate information in as your quote depends on your individual circumstances.
+April will give you a custom quote based on your individual circumstances.

 3. Compare plan options.
-Look at what each plan offers and see how you can reduce your premiums by including a voluntary excess.
+Look at what each plan offers and, if applicable, see how you can reduce your premiums by including a voluntary excess.

 4. Complete the application.
 If you’re happy with a plan then you can proceed.